Third summer session begins

 The research paper should include: title, student names, school, city and country, abstract, introduction, goal of the project, methods and experiments, results and discussions, conclusion, and references.
 Recommended page limit is 15, with acceptable font sizes 11 or 12 for any font type and page margins one inch or more (2.5 cm) from each side.

 You will present your project as a poster presentation during the Oswego County GENIUS Olympiad.
 You are allowed to bring demos or prototypes to present as part of your presentation.
 Project set-up deadline is 10:30 AM Tuesday, April 22, 2014.
-You may begin set-up at 9:30 AM that day in the Campus Center Arena.
+You may begin set-up at 9:30 AM that day in the concourse between the Richard S. Shineman Center for Science and Park Hall.

 The size of your poster cannot be bigger than 40 (h) x 60 (w) inches (100(h) x 150(w) cm) size.
 It is recommended to be between 30-38 (h) x 48-54 (w) inches (75-95 cm x 125-130 cm).
 The poster should include at least the following sections: introduction, goal, results and discussion, conclusion, and references.
 Projects will be provided a 40x60" (100x150cm) empty display area and a 30x60" (45x150cm) table, with a 40x60" (100x150cm) white foam board, if needed.
 You are allowed to bring your own display board.
 You may bring your existing paper copies, tri-fold, or large print boards which can be taped onto the provided foam board or placed on the table.
 A table will be provided for every project to have display demos and prototypes.
 Electric outlets (110 Volts) will be provided on request.
 Pins and tape will be provided by Oswego County GENIUS Olympiad.